PaponAhasan/Data-Structures-and-Algorithms/Dynamic Programming/Rod Cutting.md

 Time Complexity: Exponential
 Space Complexity: O(1) if recursion stack space is not considered

-2. Memoization Based Approach  (top down approach): Fig Memoization, The recursion as normal, but store the result of the recursive calls, and if we need the result in a future recursive call.
+2. Memoization Based Approach  (top down approach): Bellow Fig Memoization, The recursion as normal, but store the result of the recursive calls, and if we need the result in a future recursive call.

 Time Complexity: O(n^2)
 Space Complexity: O(n)

 3. Iterative Dynamic Programming Approach (Bottom up approach): Similar to the memoization approach, we can also solve this problem using tabulation-based Dynamic Programming.
 But you don’t have to keep a recursive call stack.

 Time Complexity: O(n^2)
 Space Complexity: O(n)